-IRU is founded in Geneva to help war-torn Europe rebuild devastated trade and commercial links.
-It begins with an alliance of national passenger and freight road transport associations from eight European countries, to ensure that the road transport industry is represented at the newly created UN, which has been tasked with putting in place the frameworks for a new, post-war Europe.
+IRU was founded in Geneva to help war-torn Europe rebuild devastated trade and commercial links.
+It began with an alliance of national passenger and freight road transport associations from eight European countries, to ensure that the road transport industry would be represented at the newly created UN, which was tasked with putting in place the frameworks for a new, post-war Europe.

-IRU creates the TIR system in 1949 – initially an inter-governmental agreement – it later becomes a global convention.
-TIR becomes the tool to facilitate post-war inter-European trade – within the context of fragile geopolitical relationships.
-The customs transit system enables goods to flow across unstable borders as the economies and the communities of Europe begin to recover.
-TIR becomes a tangible means to strive for prosperity.
+IRU created the TIR system in 1949 – initially an inter-governmental agreement – it later became a global convention.
+TIR became the tool to facilitate post-war inter-European trade – within the context of fragile geopolitical relationships.
+The customs transit system enabled goods to flow across unstable borders as the economies and the communities of Europe began to recover.
+TIR became a tangible means to strive for prosperity.

 The fifties: rewriting the rules of road transport

-Representing road transport at the UN table means that IRU is able to partner with governments to rewrite the rules of transport for the decades to come.
-Every UN convention relating to road transport, defining the roles and responsibilities within logistics and road transport, involves or is initiated by IRU.
+Representing road transport at the UN table meant that IRU was able to partner with governments to rewrite the rules of transport for the decades to come.
+Every UN convention relating to road transport, defining the roles and responsibilities within logistics and road transport, involved or was initiated by IRU.

-In February 2008, a protocol is added to the CMR Convention concerning the use of the electronic consignment note and forms the bedrock of a global strategy to digitalise transport and logistics, as the industry looks to adopt game-changing innovations in the 21st century.
+In February 2008, a protocol was added to the CMR Convention concerning the use of the electronic consignment note and it forms the bedrock of a global strategy to digitalise transport and logistics, as the industry looks to adopt game-changing innovations in the 21st century.

-With TIR, 1959 sees the first historic example of a public private partnership between IRU and the UN, as the two organisations come together to establish the UN Convention on International Transport of Goods Under Cover of TIR Carnets.
-IRU continues to manage the system, and it quickly becomes the global standard for customs transit.
+With TIR, 1959 saw the first historic example of a public private partnership between IRU and the UN, as the two organisations came together to establish the UN Convention on International Transport of Goods Under Cover of TIR Carnets.
+IRU continued to manage the system, and it quickly became the global standard for customs transit.

 The sixties: safe passage

-Expanding IRU membership now includes a number of Eastern European countries, and its reach is growing.
-IRU adopts a unique, global view of road transport amid a period of social shift and cultural conflict on the global stage.
-The sharing of best practice becomes one of IRU’s touchstones – as the West moves into a period of greater prosperity.
+Expanding IRU membership included a number of Eastern European countries, with its reach growing.
+IRU adopted a unique, global view of road transport amid a period of social shift and cultural conflict on the global stage.
+The sharing of best practice became one of IRU’s touchstones – as the West moved into a period of greater prosperity.

-IRU establishes two awards in 1966, recognising heroism and, significantly, safety.
-This represents a key moment, when safety and professionalism become a focus for the organisation.
+IRU established two awards in 1966, recognising heroism and, significantly, safety.
+This represented a key moment, when safety and professionalism became a focus for the organisation.
 Driving all aspects of its work thereafter, IRU continues to advocate for international standards that improve safety, working with the United Nations, international organisations and government authorities on both formal and informal standards, in particular through IRU’s Commissions on Road Safety, Technical Affairs, Legal Affairs and expert working party on Transporting Dangerous Goods.

 The seventies: the right mode

-The advent and standardisation of shipping containers in the 1970s reinvents the way in which goods are transported.
-The need to operate intermodally is absolute.
-Replacing the 1959 version, a new TIR Convention is concluded in 1975, ensuring that TIR is the best transit tool for intermodal transport.
+The advent and standardisation of shipping containers in the 1970s reinvented the way that goods were transported.
+The need to operate intermodally was absolute.
+Replacing the 1959 version, a new TIR Convention was concluded in 1975, ensuring that TIR became the best transit tool for intermodal transport.

-The TIR Convention is restyled to allow for the intermodal transport of goods, provided that at least one leg of the journey is carried out by road.
+The TIR Convention was restyled to allow for the intermodal transport of goods, provided that at least one leg of the journey is carried out by road.

 The eighties: Brussels blueprint

-With its now established home in Brussels (created in 1973), IRU has a seat at the table of European policy making.
-The 1980s sees the European Parliament take the Council of the European Union to the European Court of Justice for its failure to develop a common transport policy.
-The Court’s judgment of May 1985 finally kick-starts progress on a common policy.
+With its established home in Brussels (created in 1973), IRU had a seat at the table of European policy making.
+The 1980s saw the European Parliament take the Council of the European Union to the European Court of Justice for its failure to develop a common transport policy.
+The Court’s judgment of May 1985 finally kick-started progress on a common policy.

-IRU contributes to EU policy initiatives and legislation, promoting an economically sound operating environment for road transport, ensuring fair competition, and working to ensure that the road transport industry plays a leading role in mobility, trade and tourism throughout Europe.
-This mission is later all the more important in the light of Brexit, the Mobility Package and decarbonisation.
+IRU continues to contribute to EU policy initiatives and legislation, promoting an economically sound operating environment for road transport, ensuring fair competition, and seeking a road transport industry that plays a leading role in mobility, trade and tourism throughout Europe.
+This mission is all the more important in the light of recent issues such as Brexit, the Mobility Package and decarbonisation.

 The nineties: sustaining road transport

-Following the 1st Earth Summit in Rio de Janeiro in 1992 where 182 countries adopt Agenda 21, IRU is the first transport organisation to become involved in the UN plan for sustainable development and subsequently makes it a constitutional obligation.
-Its Charter for Sustainable Development is adopted in 1996 and it develops the the 3 "i" strategy for achieving sustainable development, based on innovation, incentives and infrastructure.
+Following the 1st Earth Summit in Rio de Janeiro in 1992 where 182 countries adopted Agenda 21, IRU was the first transport organisation to become involved in the UN plan for sustainable development and subsequently made it a constitutional obligation.
+Its Charter for Sustainable Development was adopted in 1996 and it developed the the 3 "i" strategy for achieving sustainable development, based on innovation, incentives and infrastructure.

-Later, IRU’s “30 by 30” Resolution is a pledge from the entire road transport industry to cut its CO2 emissions by 30% by 2030.
+Later, IRU’s “30 by 30” Resolution became a pledge from the entire road transport industry to cut its CO2 emissions by 30% by 2030.

 Sustainability remains high on IRU’s agenda and it continues to work closely with the World Bank, the UN and the wider industry on driving sustainability targets and setting the global sustainability agenda for road transport.